dgerabagi/data-curation-environment/flattened_repo.md

 ## 1. Overview

 This document outlines the technical strategy for implementing the Cycle Navigator and PCPP persistence.
 The implementation will require a structured data format for storing historical data, enhancements to the frontend state management, new IPC channels, and robust backend logic for data persistence.
+The key change in this revision is a new initialization flow to make the backend the single source of truth, resolving state loss on reload or window pop-out.

 ## 2. Data Structure and Persistence